prathik-anand/RAG/README.md

 - **RAG Pipeline**: Implements a Retrieval-Augmented Generation pipeline for answering questions based on indexed documents.
 - **API Endpoint**: Provides a simple API endpoint for querying the system.
 - **Chat History Tracking**: Tracks chat histories and metadata in a PostgreSQL database, allowing for efficient retrieval and analysis of past interactions.
+- **Authorization**: Implements a scalable authorization mechanism that validates tokens and retrieves user profiles from an authentication server, ensuring secure access to the application.

 ## Efficient Use of Chroma DB